yeddulavamshi/weather-app/README.md

-🌦️ Weather App
+Weather App

-A responsive Weather Application built using React that allows users to search for any location and view real-time weather information.
+A simple and responsive Weather Application built using React.
+This app allows users to search for any location and view real-time weather information including temperature, date & time, weather conditions, and other atmospheric details.

-The app fetches live weather data and displays details such as:

-📍 Location

-🕒 Local date & time

-🌡️ Temperature (degrees)

-🌅 Day or 🌙 Night status
+🚀 Features

+Search weather by city or location

+Display real-time temperature (in degrees)

+Show local date and time of the searched location

+Indicates day or night

-🌧️ Weather conditions (Rainy, Cloudy, Snow, Clear, etc.)
+Displays weather conditions (Rainy, Cloudy, Snow, Clear, etc.)

-💧 Humidity

-🌬️ Wind speed

-🔽 Atmospheric pressure
+Shows humidity, wind speed, and atmospheric pressure

+Responsive and clean user interface using Bootstrap

 🛠️ Technologies Used